-Conversion from a lead into a customer does NOT require magic or manipulation.
-There are many misconceptions about what a conversion is and how to measure it.
-Before we get into the how, let's define conversion.
+Every sales conversation creates an opportunity for conversion.
+Conversion from a lead into a customer does not require super powers or manipulation.
+There are many misconceptions about how to "get" the conversion and how to measure it in your CRM.
+Before we get into the how, let us define conversion.

 A marketing definition of conversion is getting a potential customer/client to respond to your call-to-action.
-When marketers talk about conversion, it often relates to views, clicks, likes, and paid transactions.
+When marketers talk about conversion, it often relates to views, clicks, scheduled demos, proposals, and paid transactions.

-Are you one of those people who sends a sales pitch with your LinkedIn request?
+Are you one of those people who sends a generic sales pitch with your LinkedIn request?
 Yikes!
-You have just scared off the other person before even getting the opportunity to open up a conversation with him or her.
+You may have just scared off the other person before even getting the opportunity to start a conversation with him or her.

 Get Conversions From Conversations

 Conversations, unlike a social media "like" or an email "click through", offer a deeper understanding of your brand, as seen through the eyes of a customer.
-No, a conversation does not exclusively happen in person or over the phone.
+Keep in mind that a conversion conversation does not exclusively happen in person or over the phone.
 Conversion conversations also happen over online chat tools, social media comments, and other forums.

 If you serve other businesses, then you will most likely need several small conversion activities to happen before the sales conversation.
 This may include anywhere from 7 to 10 smaller conversions, such as a LinkedIn share or email reply.
 It's important to continually engage with your leads by sending relevant emails, offering ways for them to engage on your website, and ways to interact with your social media posts - this is lead nurturing.

-To optimize that Conversion Conversation, begin with a thoughtful marketing strategy to back up your approach.
+To optimize your Conversion Conversations, begin with a thoughtful marketing strategy to back up your approach.
 Some key questions to ask yourself include:

-- Who is this person that am I trying to convert?
+- Who is this person am I trying to connect with and convert?